 So when I see chocolate lava cake on the menu, I don’t hesitate.
 I love it with a dollop of whipped cream, a little mint, and a scoop of gelato.
 But the showstopper of this dessert is tucked away inside, hidden from view: The second you slice into it, a river of oozing chocolate gushes out.
 Once I realized how easy these squat, personal-sized cakes are to make at home, I began making them all the time.

-Related Reading: The Best New Baking Books for 2019
+Related Reading: The Best Baking Books to Cozy Up Your Kitchen

 Some Chocolate Lava Cake Tips